ChiCubed/InformaticsNotes/chapter4.md

 A Priority Queue is defined in the C++ STL; there is no need to create one manually.

+(So no, you won't be getting a golfed version.)

 ```cpp
 #include <queue> // or <bits/stdc++.h>